pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 - It will be hardly possible to interact with JS event loop so we could expose some kind of asynchronous API (and use JS promises somehow)
 - We intend to use (for some time at least) Redis as a catalog backend which by default accepts raw tcp connections.
 Raw TCP is not accessible on wasm target.
 We could use though some proxy like Webdis (exposes http API).

+# Impact Analysis

+Experimental usage of wasm_bindgen for wildland-core can be found on branch `szymon/wasm-bindgen-spike`.

+# Workload estimate

-Workload estimate (for 1 developer, assuming that we have ready database exposing http or websocket api [not a file like now]):
+Estimate for 1 developer, assuming that we have ready database exposing http or websocket api (not a file like now):

 - Add wasm_bindgen gluecode - 2 days
 - Asynchronous version of corex (extract as much common sync code as possible ) - 5 days

-# Impact Analysis

-Experimental usage of wasm_bindgen for wildland-core can be found on branch `szymon/wasm-bindgen-spike`.

 ## Dependencies